Stay-cations: getting out to learn and have Fun! in our Bay Area

 Together let can create itineraries that focus on local LGBTQ, or African-American, or Jewish history

-What about a special docent-led tour at the model railroad museum, or Safari West (African animal preserve & aviary), or the wonderfully whimsical outdoor sculptures of Patrick Amiot and Brigitte Laurent?
+What about a special docent-led tour at the model railroad museum or a ride on an actual antique train, or Safari West (African animal preserve & aviary), or the wonderfully whimsical outdoor sculptures of Patrick Amiot and Brigitte Laurent?

 Of course, we'll carry plenty of wipes, sanitizers and masks if still recommended when we go.